Naltrexone Alcohol Medication For Problem Drinking Explained

 Naltrexone Alcohol Therapy falls into the category of a drug referred to as an opioid antagonist.
 Which is designed to redress the euphoric and sedative reactions of alcohol (and other drugs) by blocking the necessary receptors in your mind that usually trigger these feelings.

-With the Sinclair Method, the user takes the recommended dose and waits approximately one hour for the drug to take effect before consuming an alcoholic drink.
+With Naltrexone Therapy, the user takes the recommended dose and waits approximately one hour for the drug to take effect before consuming an alcoholic drink.

 This starts a process of what they refer to as “pharmacological extinction”.
 Where you basically teach your mind not to associate pleasure with more alcoholic beverages.